I wrote an article last year about the 7 most important books to help Christians understand and live out their faith.

 Why You Should Read It: Perspective plays a key role in most conversations, but especially in conversations about race.
 For too long, I assumed I understood racism and how it used to affect people.
 I thought the wounds and legacy of racism had been healed and washed over, especially within churches.
 Tisby effectively helped me see how the trauma inflicted on black people in America has not disappeared in a generation.
 He showed me how Christians must examine their motives carefully, and to ensure their loyalty rests in Jesus and nowhere else.
 And he inspired me to pursue excellence in love and grace now.

 It’s not a book about white guilt.
 It’s a book about the grace of Jesus and how it transforms the world.
-The question is whether we will join in the work of Jesus’ kingdom or our own.
+The question is whether we will join in the work of Jesus’ kingdom.

 This book hooked me from the first line.
 Austin Channing Brown is a social activist who lives in Detroit, and she writes very bluntly about the work that needs to be done to reconcile us to Jesus and to one another.
 Her writing hits like a sock in the face and woke me up from my mindless slumber.
 So great!

 What It’s About: “I’m Still Here” is Brown’s memoir about being a black woman in a predominantly white culture.
 And by “white culture” I don’t mean America.
 She grew up in predominantly white schools and white churches.
 Her book tells the story of how she discovered the existence of whiteness and how she eventually found a way to speak about it and cut through it.